-Failure to comply with the above listed order may result in external law enforcement involvement and formal arrest.
+Failure to comply with the above listed order may result in expulsion, removal or law enforcement action.

 BYSTANDER INTERVENTION

 The bystander effect is a phenomenon in which the more people who witness an emergency event, the less likely anyone is to intervene.
 Bystanders tend to monitor the reactions of other people in an emergency to see if others believe it necessary to intervene.